 This country item is part of the First Mediterranean CSA Mapping report generated in April 2016.

 Author: Annie Mellouki is one of the funders of RIAM, the Network of Agroecological Initiatives in Morocco.
-RIAM brings together all thRIAMe actors in Morocco that are working on the issue of sustainable, healthy food production inspired by the principles of Agroecology.
+RIAM brings together all the actors in Morocco that are working on the issue of sustainable, healthy food production inspired by the principles of Agroecology.
 Annie Mellouki has also been a major contributor to the mapping process in terms of designing the methodology and offering an example of what information can be provided.

 National context